 If the smell is strongest in your basement, the floor drain trap may have dried out.
 Pour a pitcher of water down the floor drain to refill the trap.
 If the smell dissipates, you’ve solved the problem.

-If you’re unable to control the odor to a level you can live with, a professional well contractor may be able to reduce the problem by installing an aeration system on your well or by installing a sand filter.
-Both options could run more than $1,000 and may minimize but not eliminate the smell.
+- A professional well contractor may be able to reduce the problem by installing an aeration system on your well or by installing a sand filter.
+Both options could run more than $1,000 and may minimize but not entirely eliminate the smell.

-Check your water heater.
-If the rotten eggs reek arises only when the hot water s running, the problem is likely with your water heater.
+If the rotten eggs reek arises only when the hot water is running, the problem is likely with your water heater.
 While it’s uncommon, if the anode rod in the water heater goes bad, it can introduce a disagreeable sulfur smell into the hot water supply.
 The odor can be mild at first, and then become overwhelming over a period of two to 12 weeks.

 An anode rod, often made from magnesium, comes pre-installed in your hot water heater to attract particles in the water that lead to corrosion.
 Called a “sacrificial” anode, the rod gradually corrodes, which is the intent, as it keeps the inside of the hot water tank from corroding.
 Chemicals in the water can react to the anode, resulting is a sulfur smell indoors.
 If you have well water or a water softener, you’re at an increased risk of the anode having a chemical reaction to other elements in the water.

-Do the sink test as described above, using first straight cold and then hot water.
+Do the sink test as described above, using cold water first and then hot water.
 If you notice the odor only when you run the hot water, the anode rod is the likely culprit.
 A licensed plumber can replace the existing anode with one made from an aluminum/zinc combination, which will run $200 to $400 and should eliminate the problem.